Disable the reverse proxy

 As of the October 30, 2020 release, you can disable the Coveo for Sitecore reverse proxy through the Command Center.

-Coveo Hive search interfaces now perform front-end calls through the REST endpoint proxy to generate search tokens, even when you disable the proxy.
+Coveo Hive search interfaces now perform front-end calls through the reverse proxy to generate search tokens, even when you disable the proxy.
+Caching reverse proxy endpoint responses may cause issues. |

 Pros and cons of disabling the reverse proxy